 No one should have to deal with domestic violence on a daily, weekly, or monthly basis.
 This is why one of the grounds for divorce is a history of domestic violence or abuse to a member of the family.
 Domestic violence not only impacts divorce cases, but can also affect child custody, child support, and visitation rights.
 Knowing what your rights are in circumstances of domestic violence can help you protect yourself and your children from future abuse.
 Talk to an Oklahoma Family Lawyer to figure out what options you have in situations like these.

 Seeking an Order of Protection

 Many cases of domestic violence can leave people feeling unsafe.
 A mother or father may also worry about the effects of domestic violence on the children.
 Domestic violence is not good for anyone and in certain cases, additional measures may need to be taken.
-Even for those seeking divorce, an can be necessary in certain situations.
+Even for those seeking a divorce, it can be necessary for certain situations.

 These orders of protection are more commonly known as restraining orders and are designed to protect people from those who have abused or harassed them in the past.
 Not everyone realizes the power a restraining order has.
 If the person you have a restraining order against continues to harass or abuse you, the police can arrest that person.
 In some states, a restraining order can grant you additional rights like full child custody and orders for your spouse to pay any legal fees.

 There are different types of restraining orders like no-contact restraining orders and temporary restraining orders, but you will likely seek the domestic violence restraining order if you have struggled with a history of domestic violence.
 The main difference between domestic violence restraining orders and other types of restraining orders is that domestic violence orders can last several years.